Materials-Consortia/OPTIMADE/optimade.rst

 - **Type**: list of list of floats and/or unknown values
 - **Requirements/Conventions**:

+  - **Support**: SHOULD be supported by all implementations, i.e., SHOULD NOT be :val:`null`.
+  - **Query**: Support for queries on this property is OPTIONAL.
+If supported, filters MAY support only a subset of comparison operators.
   - It MUST be a list of length equal to the number of sites in the structure where every element is a list of the three Cartesian coordinates of a site.
   - An entry MAY have multiple sites at the same Cartesian position (for a relevant use of this, see e.g., the property `assemblies`_).
   - If a component of the position is unknown, the :val:`null` value should be provided instead (see section `Properties with unknown value`_).